milank-ctrl/portfolio/README.md

 - React
 - Web3

-This project is still work in progress.
+This project is still work in progress but you can check it here: [my portfolio site](https://milank.xyz/)